mParticle/mparticle-roku-sdk/README.md

 ## Initialize

-The mParticle Roku SDK is compatible with both legacy and Scene Graph Roku channels.
+The mParticle Roku SDK is compatible with both legacy and Scene Graph Roku channels - please reference the section below that applies to your environment.

 ### Legacy Channels

-Initialize the SDK within your main method, or as soon as possible during the startup of your channel:
+Initialize the SDK within your `main` method, or as soon as possible during the startup of your channel:

 ```brightscript
 sub main(args as dynamic)